tc39/notes/meetings/2016-05/may-23.md

 BT: Edge actually ships MS's proposal, so we don't need to worry about web compat.

-MS: Should we change \b as well?
+MLS: Should we change \b as well?

 YG: Yes, they should change together?